Ryan Parker Knox and Bryn Booth. Photo by Tim Fuller ©2026

 a generous gift from Rick & Debby Apling

-Hannah Al-Baiaty (Stage Manager) is excited to continue her work with The Rogue Theatre after previously stage-managing Peter and the Starcatcher, Romeo and Juliet, Marjorie Prime, If on a winter's night a traveler, The Skin of Our Teeth, Love's Labor's Lost, Under Milk Wood, The Left Hand of Darkness, The Seafarer, Great Expectations, Twelfth Night, and Passage.
+Hannah Al-Baiaty (Stage Manager) is excited to continue her work with The Rogue Theatre after previously stage-managing Peter and the Starcatcher, Romeo and Juliet, Marjorie Prime, If on a winter’s night a traveler, The Skin of Our Teeth, Love’s Labor’s Lost, Under Milk Wood, The Left Hand of Darkness, The Seafarer, Great Expectations, Twelfth Night, and Passage.
 Hannah earned her BFA in Technical Theatre Production and Design from the University of Arizona.
-Hannah's previous credits include serving as Stage Manager for the Under Construction Series: Ralph Lemon & Friends at Park Avenue Armory, Helen Simoneau Danse's Flight Distance at Joyce SoHo, Tucson Folk Festival, Arizona Repertory Theatre's productions of Avenue Q, Assistant Stage Manager for Eugene Opera's production of Nixon in China and Assistant Production Manager for Pipeline Theatre Company's world premiere of Byuioo.
-Additionally she spent five seasons as a Costume Technician for The Gaslight Theatre.
+Hannah’s previous credits include serving as Stage Manager for the Under Construction Series: Ralph Lemon & Friends at Park Avenue Armory, Helen Simoneau Danse’s Flight Distance at Joyce SoHo, Tucson Folk Festival, Arizona Repertory Theatre’s productions of Avenue Q, Assistant Stage Manager for Eugene Opera’s production of Nixon in China and Assistant Production Manager for Pipeline Theatre Company’s world premiere of Byuioo.
+She also spent five seasons as a Costume Technician for The Gaslight Theatre.
 Hannah would like to thank her husband, beautiful baby boy, family, and friends for their endless support and love.

 Hannah Al-Baiaty’s stage management is supported in part by